 If you are a City of Ritzville utility customer, we will not charge a late fee for past due utility bills or disconnect your service for non-payment until further notice.

-The City continues to operate business via phone at 659-1930 and internet at firstname.lastname@example.org.
+The City continues to operate business via phone at 659-1930 and internet at email@example.com.
 Utility payments can be mailed, placed in the drive-up drop box located adjacent to City Hall or city staff can take your credit card payment over the phone.
 Public Works crews and Police Officers continue to provide services with no disruptions in service during this time.
-The regularly scheduled Council meeting that would have occurred this evening has been cancelled to continue to protect our community at this time.

 CITY OF RITZVILLE PROCLAIMS EMERGENCY AMID COVID-19 IMPACT